nodejs/node/doc/api/errors.md

   - v16.14.0
 -->

-An import assertion is missing, preventing the specified module to be imported.
+An import attribute is missing, preventing the specified module to be imported.

 <a id="ERR_IMPORT_ASSERTION_TYPE_UNSUPPORTED"></a>